BACK ROADS LITERARY REVIEW

 Teresa Tallman

 Teresa is a retired Engineer and has written both fiction and non-fiction.
 A proponent of STEM learning, Teresa has published articles for educators and children’s books introducing math concepts.
 She is the author of What Mean Means?
 And What Vary Means?
-She has published short stories and novels with genres of historical paranormal, futuristic science fiction, and is currently working on writing a cozy mystery series with a lovable protagonist named Myrtle Glubber.
-Teresa uses the pen name of Louise Phillips.
+She has published short stories and novels with genres of historical paranormal, futuristic science fiction, and currently writes cozy mystery series featuring a lovable protagonist named Myrtle Glubber.
+Teresa uses the pen name of Phillipa Wozniak.
 She and her husband live in Arizona, and both are members of the Marion County Writers Workshop.

 Picture